marplemr/oren.github.io/posts/ractive/ractive-js.md

 ```
 There are a few problems with this code:

-1. It will get messy and hard to maintain (This example is simple so you won't fall a sleep)
+1. It will get messy and hard to maintain (This example is deliberately simple so you won't fall a sleep)
 1. DOM changes might break our handler
 1. CSS changes (for example changing .add-note to .add) will break our code as well